quinn-rs/quinn/README.md

 Quinn is an implementation of the [QUIC][quic] transport protocol undergoing standardization by the IETF.
 It is suitable for experimental use.
-The implementation is split up into the state machine crate `quinn-proto` which performs no I/O internally and can be tested deterministically, and a high-level tokio-compatible API in `quinn`.
+The implementation is split up into the state machine crate `quinn-proto` which performs no I/O internally and is suitable for use with custom event loops, and a high-level tokio-compatible API in `quinn`.
 See `quinn/examples/` for usage.

 Quinn is the subject of a [RustFest Paris (May 2018) presentation][talk]; you can also get the [slides][slides] (and the [animation][animation] about head-of-line